abdh01h/user-info-api/README.md

 ```bash
 php artisan key:generate
 ```

-6. Configure your .env file with your database settings:
+6. Create a new database with your_database_name.

+7. Run database migrations to create the database tables:

 ```bash
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1